Atlanta, GA,

 Advocating for Inclusivity in the Workplace

-Gloria Fagan, RN, BSN, workers compensation outreach manager at Shepherd Center, explains the importance of National Disability Employment Awareness Month.
+Gloria Fagan, RN, BSN, CCM, workers compensation outreach manager at Shepherd Center, explains the importance of Disability Pride Month.

 Gloria Fagan

-By Gloria Fagan, RN, BSN, workers compensation outreach manager at Shepherd Center
+By Gloria Fagan, RN, BSN, CCM workers compensation outreach manager at Shepherd Center

-Every year, October serves as an awareness month for many important causes.
-In my role as a workers' compensation outreach manager at Shepherd Center, one cause that is particularly close to my heart is National Disability Employment Awareness Month (NDEAM).
-NDEAM educates about disability employment issues and celebrates the many and varied contributions of American workers with disabilities.
+Every year, July serves as Disability Pride Month, spreading awareness and recognizing progress for disability inclusion and advocacy.
+In my role as a workers' compensation outreach manager at Shepherd Center, this cause is particularly close to my heart because it educates about disability employment issues and celebrates the many and varied contributions of American workers with disabilities.
 As someone who advocates for people who have been injured on the job to receive rehabilitative care at our hospital, I see a need for more discussion around this important issue.

 The Americans with Disabilities Act (ADA) was the first comprehensive civil rights act for people with disabilities.
-While it set the foundation when it passed 31 years ago, the annual NDEAM national awareness campaign still highlights how important it is for employers to continue practicing, discussing and expanding inclusivity in their policies and procedures.
-The theme for NDEAM 2021, “America’s Recovery: Powered by Inclusion,” reflects the importance of ensuring that people with disabilities have full access to employment and community involvement during the national recovery from the COVID-19 pandemic.
+While it set the foundation when it passed 32 years ago, there is still more work to be done.
+Disability Awareness Month still highlights how important it is for employers to continue practicing, discussing and expanding inclusivity in their policies and procedures.

 At Shepherd, I’m proud of how we emphasize the importance of inclusion for our employees.
 In fact, we were recognized this year as a "Best Place to Work for Disability Inclusion" by Disability:IN and the American Association of People with Disabilities.
 This is because of policies and procedures we’ve put in place, like increasing office accessibility for employees who use wheelchairs by providing roll-under work desks, accessible ramps, wider hallways and push pads to open doors throughout the hospital.
 For employees with visual impairments, we provide laptops that come with magnification and screen reading, as well as things like office light adjustments.
 Things like this ensure a more equitable opportunity for people with disabilities to thrive in the workplace, leading to a more diverse workforce.